Categories: Science

 Will we get a white Christmas?
 Well, that depends on your definition of ‘white Christmas’

-If you look forward to a white Christmas each year then statistically, according to the Met Office, you are in luck…but it all depends on what your definition of ‘white Christmas’ is.
+If you look forward to a white Christmas each year then statistically, according to the Met Office, you are in luck…but it all depends on what your definition of a ‘white Christmas’ is.

 As the Met Office’s infographic below hints we’ve had a lot of white Christmases in the past 50 years: but their definition of a white Christmas might differ a bit from ours.
 The Met Office explains;